LatinOHs Votan: Latino Voters, Leaders, and Allies March to the Polls

 (Full credits on youtube's info blurb).

 Tonight I am extremely proud of our President and the countless heroes who have worked tirelessly to achieve this!
 I am proud to call many of these heroes my friends.
 Some are undocumented and some are elected officials.
 We have shared tears and laughter on the road to this moment and I have grown to consider many of you my family.
 I hope that tonight we can celebrate this success.
 Soon we will have to rise again to continue this fight.
-This is not our ultimate goal of comprehensive immigration reform, but is an important and necessary measure that will give temporary relief to millions of undocumented immigrants.
-We must support it wholeheartedly as the same Republicans who have prevented congressional, lasting action on this matter will attack our President for doing what he can to protect our communities.

 When everyone who believes that immigrants deserve a chance at a better life can put aside our differences and work together will we have the might to achieve the more lasting legislative solution that only congress can provide.